jklzz02/Anime-Rest-API/README.md

 **Current Status**: The Angular frontend, YARP reverse proxy, and FastAPI recommender service are in development.
 This repository contains the complete, production-ready REST API solution.

 ## Solution Architecture

+This solution follows **Clean Architecture** principles with clear separation of concerns across four projects

 ```mermaid
 graph TB